Hanabiraa/my-obsidian-wiki/wiki/ML/Efficient DL systems (YSDA)/Lecture 6 - Model Parallelism - Dealing with large models.md

 ### What if a model is larger than GPU?
 - **Easy mode**: cannot fit the right batch size
 > ![[Pasted image 20240827195442.png]]
+> Loss is divided by global steps for them to be global avg grads (optional)
+> For some networks this is not equal to big batches (e.g. contrastive learning, batchnorm)
 - **Expert mode**: cannot fir a single sample

 - **Expert mode**: not even parameters

 ## Chapter 1